By The Rev. Brian Kaylor

 White Christian Nationalism isn’t always deadly, but such triumphal and exclusive impulses are always dangerous.
 The attack on the Capitol and the slaughters at Mother Emanuel Church and Tree of Life Synagogue remind us that ignoring Christian Nationalism is not an option.

 Faith leaders should recognize how seemingly innocuous practices, like those employed on the Fourth of July, help make the radical ones more acceptable and common.
 Our sanctuaries serve as incubators for the ideology that attacked our very democracy nearly six months ago.
 We may sing “Mine Eyes Have Seen the Glory” in a church sanctuary on July 4, while insurrections sang that battle hymn inside the Capitol on Jan.
 6.

 This mixing of church and state in our houses of worship creates serious theological problems.
 Some call this special service “Freedom Sunday.”
 As a Christian minister, I find this horrific and revolting.
 For Christians, our true freedom is discovered on Easter morning.
 To celebrate an “exceptional” nation while claiming to worship the God who “so loved the world” misses the story completely; it eviscerates the truth we profess.

 All this troubles me not only as a pastor but also as a citizen.
 When we confuse being a good American with being a good Christian, we aid political efforts to codify one religious perspective in our public schools, health care systems and more.
 We assist in redefining religious liberty to give preferential treatment to Christians, which undermines the very principle that such freedom belongs to all.
 Bluntly put, when we do not support religious liberty for all, then we do not believe in religious liberty at all.

-So, all this meant I had to be absent from church on Sunday, July 4.
-It was not only good for my soul but also for our democracy.
+So, all this means that I’ll be absent from church on Sunday, July 4.
+It’s not only good for my soul but also for our democracy.